ChrisTimperley/BugHunter/README.md

 At a minimum, BugHunter requires Python 3 and the `gitpython` package to operate correctly.
 This package may be installed using `pip`, by executing the following
 command: `pip install gitpython`.

-In addition to these minimum requirements, the host machine must be capable of compiling the source code of the project(s) under investigation.
-Failing this, BugHunter will be unable to produce the pre-processed form of the modified source code files, and thus, will be unable to perform an analysis of the repair.
+In order to pre-process files correctly, and to generate ASTs, BugHunter also requires Docker to be installed on the machine, and that the user is a member of the `docker` usergroup.